-To quantitatively evaluate the performance of the ensemble, the Area Under ROC Curves (AUC; Mason 1982; Wilks 2006) are computed and presented in Fig 5.
-The score is derived from Relative Operating Characteristic (ROC) curves and AUC has the ability to discriminate between events and non-events.
-The range of values for AUC is 0.0 to 1.0, with 1.0 representing a perfect probabilistic forecast and 0.5 representing probabilistic forecasts no better than random.
+To quantitatively evaluate the performance of the ensemble, the areas under ROC curves (AUCs; Mason 1982; Wilks 2006) are computed and presented in Fig. 5.
+The score is derived from ROC curves, and AUC has the ability to discriminate between events and nonevents.
+The range of values for AUC is 0.0-1.0, with 1.0 representing a perfect probabilistic forecast and 0.5 representing probabilistic forecasts no better than random.
 To compute AUC, simulated reflectivity is computed for each ensemble member for all 14 tilts from KCYS.
 The verifying observations were taken from KCYS only, which covered the majority of the inner domain, save the far northeastern corner (see Fig. 1).

-The AUCs for all experiments start near 0.95 for reflectivity $\geq$ 25 dBZ and near 0.9 for reflectivity $\geq$ 45 dBZ (Fig. 5).
-For the 25 dBZ threshold, which corresponds to areas of any precipitation, the score for each experiment falls steadily until the skill reaches 0.5 by the 1-hour forecast.
-The primary reason for the decrease in performance with increasing lead time is the increase in false alarms, i.e., regions where reflectivity $\geq$ 25 dBZ was forecast but not observed.
-The false alarms can be seen in Fig. 3, particularly in regions northwest of the supercell, where convection was forecast, but not observed.
-For the 45 dBZ threshold (Fig. 5b), which corresponds to areas of heavy precipitation, the AUC score remains higher than that for the 25 dBZ threshold until approximately the 45-minute forecast.
-At this point, the performance starts to decrease and by 2255 UTC drops below the 0.7 value suggested by Kong et al. (2011) as the threshold for a useful forecast.
+The AUCs for all experiments start near 0.95 for reflectivity $\geq 25 \, dBZ$ and near 0.9 for reflectivity $\geq 45 \, dBZ$ (Fig. 5).
+For the 25-dBZ threshold, which corresponds to areas of any precipitation, the score for each experiment falls steadily until the skill reaches 0.5 by the 1-h forecast.
+The primary reason for the decrease in performance with increasing lead time is the increase in false alarms; that is, regions where reflectivity $\geq 25 \, dBZ$ was forecast but not observed.
+The false alarms can be seen in Fig. 3, particularly in regions northwest of the supercell, where convection was forecast but not observed.
+For the 45-dBZthreshold (Fig. 5b), which corresponds to areas of heavy precipitation, the AUC score remains higher than that for the 25-dBZ threshold until approximately the 45-min forecast.
+At this point, the performance starts to decrease and by 2255 UTC it drops below the 0.7 value suggested by Kong et al. (2011) as the threshold for a useful forecast.
 The relatively steady AUC in the early part of the forecast is likely because most areas of spurious convection in the forecast have reflectivity less than 45 dBZ.
 Thus, they do not show up as false alarms for that threshold.